In this post, we are going to see how to work easily and efficiently with Json files in a C# program thanks to the Newtownsoft Json.NET library.

 }

-Or as a response through an Http request
+Or as a response from an Http request

 string url = @"http://www.yourJsonUrlAddress.com";